David-Chazoule/Montgage-repayment-calculator-/README.md

 # Montgage-repayment-calculator

-This is my solution to the Mortgage repayment calculator challenge on Frontend Mentor.
+This is my solution to the [Mortgage Repayment Calculator Challenge](https://www.frontendmentor.io/challenges/mortgage-repayment-calculator-Galx1LXK73) on Frontend Mentor.

 Thanks for checking out this front-end coding challenge.